Montelukast side effects: what patients need to know

 Common side effects in adults (affecting 1 in 10 to 1 in 100 people):

-- Abdominal pain: usually mild and transient
+- Abdominal pain: stomach pain that is usually mild and short-lived

 Common side effects in children: